-Hormonal acne develops when breakouts form in adulthood that could range from blackheads and whiteheads to painful cysts.
-The type of acne is often associated with the overproduction of sebum, which causes clogging pores, leading to pores.
+Hormonal acne develops when breakouts form in adulthood, ranging from blackheads and whiteheads to painful cysts.
+Acne is often associated with the overproduction of sebum, which clogs pores.
 Though often unavoidable, hormonal acne can be treated to prevent future breakouts from forming.

 What is Hormonal Acne?

-Hormonal acne, also known as adult acne, affects adults between the ages of 20 and 50.
-Acne causes bumps on your face, neck, shoulders, and chest in the following forms; they appear as pimples, blackheads, whiteheads, and cysts.
-Hormonal acne is the direct result of excess sebum in oil glands.
-The type of acne affects both men and women but majorly affects women, pregnant women, and women going through menopause.
+Hormonal acne, also known as adult acne, affects adults aged 20 to 50.
+Acne causes bumps on your face, neck, shoulders, and chest in the following forms: they appear as pimples, blackheads, whiteheads, and cysts.
+Hormonal acne results from excess sebum production in oil glands.
+The type of acne affects both men and women, but majorly affects women, pregnant women, and women going through menopause.

 How Common is Hormonal Acne?

-Acne is a common condition, affecting 40 to 50 million people in the United States annually.
+Acne is a common condition that affects 40 to 50 million people in the United States each year.
 The skin disorder is associated with multiple factors.
-Although mostly presented alone, it can likewise present with features of hormonal discrepancies.
+Although it is mostly presented alone, it can also present with features of hormonal discrepancies.

 What Causes Hormonal Acne?

-Clogged pores cause acne.
 What causes hormonal acne?
+This question itself suggests that “hormonal changes” cause unexpected acne.
 Hormonal acne occurs when hormonal changes increase the amount of oil your skin produces.
-The oil interacts with bacteria on hair follicles and results in acne.
+The oil interacts with bacteria on hair follicles, leading to acne.
+The clogged pores cause acne that results in:

 - Excess sebum (the oily substance created from the sebaceous glands in the middle layer of your skin.